 For the third year in a row, Gartner recognizes Ping as a Leader in their Magic Quadrant (MQ) for Access Management.
-In this year’s MQ, Ping moved up even higher and to the right in the rankings, demonstrating continued growth in both our ability to execute and the completeness of our vision.
+In the 2019 MQ, Ping moved up even higher and to the right in the rankings, demonstrating continued growth in both our ability to execute and the completeness of our vision.

 To be eligible for Leader status, vendors must provide global sales and support, the capabilities to meet current use cases and the ability to develop new solutions to emerging challenges.
 They also must have a long list of happy customers, as well as a well-conceived product portfolio and roadmap.

 Ping is proud to fit the bill and also receive Gartner’s recognition for: